-All pedagogical employees at Sportstuif have an eye for the development of all children.
-Every child at Sportstuif is assigned a mentor depending on the basic group in which they are placed.
-Children are introduced to the mentor at the start of the first day, usually during the fruit moment.
-At that time, the children are also together with the basic group, so that they are immediately aware of the basic group and mentor.
-Parents can find the mentor on the contract and sign, among other things, for an agreement of the child's mentorship.
-The mentor is the first point of contact for the parents with questions about the development and well-being of the child, provided that this employee is present at the group.
-If not, the pedagogical staff member who is in the group at that time is the first point of contact for the parent/carer.
-This pedagogical employee provides feedback to the mentor of the child in question.
-The mentor together with the branch manager is the one who takes action if there are any peculiarities in the development of the child.
-The mentor notes details in the report in the Client Tracking System (CVS).
-Sportstuif invites parents for an evaluation meeting when this is deemed necessary or when there is a need for a meeting from the child's parent/guardian.
-The evaluation interview always takes place with the mentor and location manager of the location.
-The results of this evaluation interview are processed in a document and also stored in CVS under the heading documents.
-In the absence of the mentor due to illness, special leave or vacation, the pedagogical employee of the same basic group is the replacement mentor.
-In case of a final change of the mentor, the parents will receive an email with the reason for the change.
-For final approval of the change of the mentor, the parent/guardian signs the basic group overview of the relevant location.
-This shows both the basic group and the mentor of the child.
+At Sportstuif, all childcare staff members are attentive to the development of every child.
+Each child at Sportstuif is assigned a mentor depending on the basic group they are placed in.
+Children are introduced to their mentor at the beginning of their first day, usually during snack time.
+At that moment, the children are also seated with their basic group, so they are immediately aware of both their basic group and mentor.
+Parents can find the mentor's name on the contract and sign for their agreement to the child's mentorship among other terms.
+The mentor serves as the primary point of contact for parents regarding questions about the child's development and well-being, provided that this staff member is present in the group.
+If not, the childcare staff member present in the group at that time becomes the primary point of contact for the parent/guardian.
+This staff member ensures feedback is provided to the mentor of the respective child.
+The mentor, together with the site manager, takes action if there are any concerns about the child's development.
+Any concerns noted by the mentor are documented in the Client Tracking System (CTS) report.
+Sportstuif invites parents for an evaluation meeting when necessary or upon request from the child's parent/guardian.
+The evaluation meeting always involves the mentor and site manager of the location.
+The results of this evaluation meeting are documented and stored in CTS under the "documents" section.
+In the absence of the mentor due to illness, special leave, or vacation, the childcare staff member in the same basic group acts as the substitute mentor.
+In the case of a permanent change in mentorship, parents receive an email explaining the reason for the change.
+For final approval of the mentorship change, the parent/guardian signs the basic group overview of the respective location, which includes both the basic group and mentor of the child.